 - 1. List possible etiologies of child language disorders. - 2.
 Explain various classification systems of child language disorders. - 3.
 Discuss disordered language performances often encountered in of children. - 4.
 Outline general assessment and intervention principles and practices for children with language disorders. - 5.
+Apply assessment and intervention principles to real life cases/situations. - 5.
 Exhibit a professional reliability by attending classes, being on time for all appointments, and meeting deadlines.